 Can it succeed where others have failed?
 That’s what we’ll be investigating during the course of this review.

 Dfinity has been working on creating the first blockchain-based solution running at web speed with the ability to increase capacity infinitely.
 Called the “Internet Computer” it will be able to host infinite apps and smart contracts, while storing any amount of data.

 Dfinity is not new.
 It was initially conceived of in 2015 by Dominic Williams, and has been growing ever since.
 Dominic remains the president and chief scientist of the Dfinity Foundation, as well as being the most vocal mouthpiece for the adoption of Dfinity’s Internet Computer technology.

 While Dfinity was founded in Palo Alto, California and still maintains a research center there, the Dfinity Foundation that now runs the project is based in Zug, Switzerland.
 There is a second research center located there, and a third located in San Francisco, California.
-The project currently has over 120 employees all working towards the creation of the next generation internet solution.
+The project currently has over 188 188 of the industry's most distinguished team of distributed computing engineers, cryptographers and operational experts. all working towards the creation of the next generation internet solution.

 Dfinity: Rewinding the Internet

 All the way back in 1996 the U.S. Communication Decency Act was attempting to bring overreaching regulation to online content.
 Groups like the Electronic Frontier Foundation sprung up to maintain internet rights for users.
 With a vision of a free and open internet controlled by its users, it attempted to halt the intrusion of government and big business in the internet.